jemin777/ojava7.0/README.md

 iv) OakJava7 is an beautiful programming language with attractive syntax and with few lines of code than python programming Language.

-v) OakJava7 module Oakjava8 is  best  in Mobile computing. so by this  5 and hidden more disadvantages of python we  can  say  python is not a  best and Top programming Language.
+v) OakJava7 module Oakjava8 is  best  in Mobile computing.

-Note: oakjava7 has more advantages than python p.l which are hidden and  so --on from  python author and his team.
-Because they  may  copy the features and implement it.

 Note: